-- School Counseling (LMU M.Ed. graduates only)

-- Curriculum and Instruction

-- Educational Administration and Supervision
+- Curriculum and Instruction - Educational Administration and Supervision

 Applicants must hold a master's degree from an accredited institution and have completed not less than six but not more than twelve semester hours of Lincoln Memorial University graduate studies applicable to the Ed.S. program.
 If the master's degree is not in the same major area as the Ed.S. degree offered at Lincoln Memorial University, the applicant may have additional prerequisites specified by the student's Advisory Committee or the Dean of the School of Education.